Imported Transactions: The Needs Review Workflow

 2. Verify that the two transactions are truly the same transfer (check dates and amounts).

-3. Click Accept Transfer.
+3. Click Accept as Transfer.

 4. BeeKeeper creates a single journal entry that links both accounts, recording the money moving from one to the other.